cincospenguinos/WanderingRocks/README.md

 	- [ ] Create a scene that appears when pressing spacebar over interactable sprite
 	- [ ] Have animation sequence that repeats for when you meander over
 	- [ ] Trigger ability to leave it by hitting spacebar
-- [ ] Create a whole bunch of watchable events
+- [ ] Create a whole bunch of interactable events
 	- [ ] A moving cubist portrait
 	- [ ] Rite of Spring!
 Just sequences of the Rite of Spring!
 	- [ ] Gertrude Stein's portrait of Picasso, "If I Told Him"
+	- [ ] The song "Dead" by They Might Be Giants
+	- [ ] An iframe of _La Mort Voit_
+	- [ ] Typing in the konami code causes you to fall to the bottom of the screen and allows you to fly, irrespective of location
-- [ ] Create a waiting room that shows a randomly generated shape out of a subset of the tilemap (I'm thinking 3x3)
+	- [ ] There is a windowed scene of a bunch of cards that you can move around.
+Moving them into the order 1337 unlocks a door somewhere
-- [ ] Once the waiting room's timer hits zero, everybody in the waiting room appears on the map in random places
+- [ ] All the player sprites
-- [ ] There are a bunch of different player sprites
+	- [ ] There are three women sprites
-- [ ] Players are randomly assigned a sprite
+	- [ ] There are three men sprites
 - [ ] Movement checks in with the server before permitting movement
 - [ ] You may only play the game once per day